Motorized Proctor Recliner Auction Today

 [image via the DNT]

 Here it is, kids.
-That motorized Lay-Z-Boy involved in last week’s DWI scandal is up for auction on eBay according to the DNT.
+That motorized La-Z-Boy involved in the DWI scandal is up for auction on eBay.

 Bid, and bid well.
 If you win, please come back here with your story.